awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

   - For a final frame this MUST be the remaining plaintext bytes which have not yet been encrypted, whose length MUST be equal to or less than the frame length.

-this operation MUST serialize a regular frame or final frame with the following specifics:
+This operation MUST serialize a regular frame or final frame with the following specifics:

 - [Sequence Number](../data-format/message-body.md#sequence-number): MUST be the sequence number of this frame, as determined above.